theonjs/theon/README.md

 #### Validator notation

-Validators has the same interface as middleware or hooks.
+Validators have the same interface as middleware or hooks.

 A `validator` function must implement the following TypeScript notation: